JesseJohn7/JesseJohn7/README.md

 <h1 align="center">Hello, I'm Jesse John nice to meet you🖐</h1>
 <h3 align="center">About Me 🙂</h3>
 <hr>
 <p>I'm a front-end developer who is passionate about creating beautiful and functional web applications.
-My expertise lies in HTML, CSS, Tailwind CSS JavaScript,React Js .
+My expertise lies in HTML, CSS, Tailwind CSS,JavaScript and React Js .

 I have a strong understanding of front-end development principles and have gained experience building responsive and user-friendly web pages.
 I love using React to create dynamic user interfaces and manage state, and I have a talent for combining HTML CSS  JavaScript and React  to create visually appealing layouts.